cGitRep/English-or-Dutch-Classification/README.md

 -> I use "hypothesis.txt" as the file to write to when creating a hypothesis, but it can be any file

 -> All feature, testing, and training files must follow the same formating as the ones given

+-> At the top of the "lab3.py" file there are two constants users can change.
+"K" is the number of AdaBoost iterations and "tree_depth" is the max depth for the decision trees.
+The current values in the file were used to create the hypothesis in "best.model"